dianapatrong/todoproject/README.md

 ## Setup local environment

 Install postgress
+Install requirements

 ## CI/CD
-**Travis CI** is a continuous integration service used to build and test applications hosted on GitHub.
+**GitHub Actions** is a continuous integration that makes it easy to automate all your software workflows.
-Travis CI supports integration with other tools such as coverage analyzers.
-In this case I used it to verify the integration of my code by an automated build which run the unit tests.

-The `.travis.yml` file was configured to use Python 3.7, install all needed dependencies, create a postgresql service, along with a database that will only serve for testing purposes and finally the run of the unit tests.
-Builds were configure to only run when a pull request is created.
+It builds, test and deploys code right from GitHub.

+> NOTE: I had used Travis CI but after a few issues with the provisioning of builds out of knowhere
+> I decided to change to GitHub Actions

 **Heroku** is a cloud platform that lets you build, deliver, monitor and scale applications.
 For this app, Heroku was configure to deploy the application after a merge to master from a PR.

+For this project, the workflows are described in [.github/workflows](.github/workflows), there are two different types:
+* Run unit tests: will only run on Pull Requests and when a merge to master happens
+* Deploy to Heroku: will only run when there's a merge to master

 Useful commands:
 * `heroku run bash -a todolist-dsti-devops`